Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 If all of the developers who have the details agree that something needs to be done, I'm willing to go along with it.
 When the guys who build something are worried about it falling over, you pay attention.

-I would rather not see a POC until a patch is relea
+I would rather not see a POC until a patch is released, tested, and deployed.
+The implications of this bug are dire, and malware authors can turn a POC into real-world malware in under 48 hours---simple, historical fact.

+Vendors have seen security patches reverse-engineered to produce malware within a week, so I'd be inclined to push this onto workstations and public-facing servers ASAP.
+Full details aren't available publicly yet, so maybe the danger is overblown.
+But it looks very bad right now, all things considered.

 Re: (Score:2)